 The small business 15-year exemption*

-Essentially a capital gains exemption is available for small business entities which have been continuously owned for more than 15 years.
+A capital gains exemption is available for small business entities which have been continuously owned for more than 15 years.
 Losses are unaffected.
 The relevant individual must be at least 55 years old, and retiring, or permanently incapacitated.
 The rules are in Subdivision 152-B of ITAA 1997.
 See Sect 152.100

 The small business 50% active asset reduction